/ Helena Work Accident Lawyer

 No matter the setting or severity, every case deserves careful evaluation and swift legal action.

-What Happens When Workers’ Comp Falls Short in Helena
+Beyond Workers’ Comp in Helena

 While workers’ compensation covers many injuries, it often isn’t enough to meet all your financial and personal needs, especially if your injury leads to chronic health problems or affects your ability to resume normal employment.
 What many people don’t realize is that they may also have the option to file a separate legal action in addition to their workers’ comp coverage.